RobertaBtt/PythonCleanArchitecture/README.md

 Tests written in the Domain Language act as a living documentation, for developers in the present and in the future.

+Then I've build a more High Level layer, that is the Service Layer, that uses primitives, and offers three simple services:
+ - create robot
+ - create area
+- give instructions to a robot.

+Final steps are to Add the Presentation Layer, in this case the Command Line.

+app.py is the User Endpoint.

 ### Run App:
 - install python3.9 and/or check its version with python3.9 --version